-Those colorful tasseled linens on the ladder are called foutas.
+Those colorful tasseled linens on the ladder are called foutas (available here).
 You see them on the beach, beneath the very chic!
 The French adore them though they're not made in France (some come from Tunisia).
 They don't cost an arm and a leg--and for added value you can use them as a tablecloth or a bed runner or a body wrap.
-I think I'm going to get one or two for a very dear newlywed couple I know...
-I just can't decide on the colors!
-How about you?
-Which one do you fancy?
-Click here to comment.
-(Photo taken during our weekend getaway.)
+ORDER A TOWEL HERE

 This morning when my son walks up to the breakfast table I promise not to fire off 24 giddy questions like the last time.
 "There's a bag of sliced bread here and some Nutella over there," I say simply, smiling peacefully when he says he prefers baguettes (we're out.)

 It is so rare these days to share a meal with Max that I don't want to ruin this opportunity.
 Especially, I don't want to scare him away--after all, he has two more options: he could eat in the dining room or he could eat outside on the patio.
 The weather's still nice, so this last possibility would be tempting.

 "Look at the jellyfish stings I got! " I try distracting my 18-year-old before he even considers his options.
 Quickly, I offer my hand for Max's inspection.
 Pointing to my ankle, I show off a second prickly red patch.
 "Que ça gratte!"